bbfrederick/rapidtide/docs/index.rst

 		  -m GEOMASKNAME   Set geometric mask image

-tide_funcs.py
+filter.py, correlate.py, resample.py, fit.py, io.py, miscmath.py, stats.py, util.py
 -------------

 Description:
 ^^^^^^^^^^^^
-	This is the library of the various helper routines that are used by pretty much every program in here for correlation, resampling, filtering, normalization, significance estimation, file I/O, etc.
+	These are the libraries containing most of the routines that do the heavy lifting.

 Inputs:
 ^^^^^^^